-CERTIFICATE OF VOTE I, William Kicker do hereby certify that: (Name of the elected Officer of the Agency; cannot be contract signatory) 1.
-I am a duly elected Officer of (Agency Name) 2.
-The following is a true copy of the resolution duly adopted at a meeting of the Board of Directors of the Agency duly held on 3-1-16.
-(Date) RESOLVED: That the Chief Executive Officer.
-(Title of Contract Signatory) is hereby authorized on behalf of this Agency to enter into the said contract with the State and to execute any and all documents, agreements and other instruments, and any amendments, revisions, or modifications thereto, as he/she may deem necessary, desirable or appropriate.
-3. The forgoing resolutions have not been amended or revoked, and remain in full force and effect as of the // day of, 20_18 (Date Contract Signed) 4 (Name of Contract Signatory) is the duly elected (Title of Contract Signatory) of the Agency.
-(Signature of the Elected Officer) STATE OF NEW HAMPSHIRE County of Hills barrough The forgoing instrument was acknowledged before me this day of, 20 By William Rider (Name of Elected Officer of the Agency) (Notary Public/Justice of the Peace) (NOTARY SEAL) Commission Expires: 1-7-202
+CERTIFICATE OF VOTE

+1, William Rider, do hereby certify that: (Name of the elected Officer of the Agency; cannot be contract signatory) 1.
+I am a duly elected Officer of Granite Pathways.
+(Agency Name) 2.
+The following is a true copy of the resolution duly adopted at a meeting of the Board of Directors of the Agency duly held on $\frac{2-28-19}{\text{(Date)}}$: RESOLVED: That the Chief Financial Officer (Title of Contract Signatory) is hereby authorized on behalf of this Agency to enter into the said contract with the State and to execute any and all documents, agreements and other instruments, and any amendments, revisions, or modifications thereto, as he/she may deem necessary, desirable or appropriate.
+3. The forgoing resolutions have not been amended or revoked, and remain in full force and effect as of the Jist day of May , 2019.
+(Date Contract Signet) 4.
+Karen Weg man is the duly elected Chief Financial Officer (Name of Contract Signatory) (Title of Contract Signatory) of the Agency. who is the second of the secon (Signature of the Elected Officer) STATE OF NEW HAMPSHIRE County of Hillsborough.
+The forgoing instrument was acknowledged before me this 21 to day of May, 2019, By William Rider (Name of Elected Officer of the Agency) (Notary Public/Justice of the Peake) (NOTARY SEAL) DONNA KEEFE Notary Public - New Hampshire My Commission Expires September 7, 2021 Commission Expires:
-DONNA KEEFE

-Notary Public - New Hampshire

-My Commission Expires September 7, 2021